hornowitz/rog-syncobra/README.md

 `EXTRA_ARGS="..."` continue to work, but the per-variable approach is easier to audit at a glance.

+Assign `INPUTDIR=/path/to/incoming` in each configuration to process a single tree, or set `INPUTDIRS=/path/one:/path/two` to monitor multiple roots.
+The systemd unit expands `INPUTDIRS` into repeated `--inputdir` arguments so watch mode reacts to changes in every listed directory.

 ## Logging

-When running under systemd the service logs to the system journal and can be viewed with `journalctl -u rog-syncobra@<instance>.service`.
-Additionally, a rotating log file is written to `/var/log/rog-syncobra/rog-syncobra.log`.
+When running under systemd the services log to the system journal and can be viewed with `journalctl -u <service>@<instance>.service`.
+Each instance also writes to its own log file under `/var/log/rog-syncobra/`. rog-syncobra instances use `rog-syncobra-<instance>.log` by default, while PhotoPrism watcher instances write to `photoprism-watcher-<instance>.log`.
+Override the paths with the `ROG_SYNCOBRA_LOGFILE` or `PHOTOPRISM_WATCHER_LOGFILE` environment variables in the corresponding configuration files when a custom location is desired.